leo-cavalcante/crimes-in-chicago/README.md

 ## Objective
 The project had **2 distinct objectives**:
 1. Derive **statistically significant insights** from a database.
-2. Make a **linear regression** for a variable (in this project, we have chosen to do use the linear regression to predict the probability of a crime to happen in a given date with some given circunstances.)
+2. Model a **regression analysis** for a variable (in this project, we have chosen to do use the linear regression to predict the probability of a crime to happen in a given date with some given circunstances.)

 ## Workflow
 1. **Database search and download**, finally deciding on a open source database from the [Chicago Data Portal - Crimes from 2001 to Present](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present-Dashboard/5cd6-ry5g).
 The resulting database had 20 years of observations, totalising 7.5 million rows.